-The bar chart below shows that only 18% of halls have an up-to-date business plan, which has been updated since Covid-19.
-82% don't have a business plan, suggesting that continued and expanding training/support is needed to help these committees to focus on the hall's future sustainability.
+The bar chart below shows that only 11% of halls have an up-to-date business plan and 3% have a business plan that needs to be updated.
+80% don't have a business plan, suggesting that continued and expanding training/support is needed to help these committees to focus on the hall's future sustainability.